Dedeepya-K/Dedeepya-K-Task-Tracker--using-angular/README.md

 4. Task component - Each individual task is it's own component
 5. Footer
 6. Router - To move through the about page and home page.

+### Angular CLI
+Angular CLI(Command Line Interface) is a standard tooling for angular apps.
+It provides direct commands to generate componeents, services etc.,.
+The command to globally install angular cli is as follows:

+#### npm install -g @angular/cli